 - Direction for Information: An immediate order for the PIO to provide the 5-point information requested.

 - Disciplinary Action: A request to initiate proceedings against the PIO for violating Section 7(1).
+(Understanding RTI Violation Cases in India)

 The Core Issues: Why Does This Matter?